AngelicaMaineri/angelicamaineri.github.io/index.md

 ## About me
-I am Angelica, I currently hold a position as a PhD student at the Sociology Department at Tilburg University (the Netherlands) and I am also part-time data manager at the Open Data Infrastructure for Social Science and Economic Innovation ([ODISSEI](https://odissei-data.nl/en/)) consortium.
+I am Angelica, data manager at the Open Data Infrastructure for Social Science and Economic Innovation ([ODISSEI](https://odissei-data.nl/en/)) consortium (while I am wrapping up my PhD dissertation at the Sociology Department at Tilburg University).
 Previously, I was assistant of the Methodology Group of the European Values Study ([EVS](https://europeanvaluesstudy.eu/)), and member of the EVS Operational and Planning Group.

 In the last 5 years I gained significant experience in conducting academic research at the intersection between sociology and survey methodology, by combining substantive research for the PhD with operational work for the European Values Study.